WHAT TO WEAR

 The cost of your day will depend on various things.
 If, for example, you intend to lead your child from the ground, you will not have to pay anything at all.
 If you want to lead your child from your own horse, there will be a charge.
 It is more expensive to come out for a day within the Season proper, rather than during Autumn Hunting.
 The age of your child also counts; it is worth contacting the Hunt Secretary to discuss the options before committing yourself.

 The amount of money that you will have to pay needs to be agreed between you and the Secretary BEFORE you come to the meet.
-The money should be given to the Secretary at the Meet, preferably in the form of a cheque, so that she doesn’t have to carry heavy cash around with her all day on her horse!
+The money should be given to the Secretary at the Meet, preferably cash in an envelope with the child's name.
 The children of full subscribers aged 12 and under may hunt free of charge.

 Leading rein.
 A child with an attendant on foot will be exempt from any payment.